elenagoto/foobar.withgoogle/README.md

 ## Current status

+Jan.
+04, 2021 - After two months (The right time to complete my training - _Yay!_ - and give a proper end to the year!)
+I have requested a new challenge: **Prepare the Bunnies' Escape**!
+The problem can be found in the corresponding folder.

+## Previous status

-Today (Nov.
-03, 2020) I completed the second challenge of the second level!
+Nov.
+03, 2020 - Today I completed the second challenge of the second level!

 ![Second level completed screen](images/completed-second-level.png)